Andy Wells (Canadian politician): Resignation and Public Utilities Board

-In 2008, Wells was appointed chair and chief executive officer of the provincial public utilities board, which oversees power, water, waste, etc., for towns and cities.
+In 2008, Wells was appointed chair and chief executive officer of the provincial public utilities board, which oversees electricity, water, waste management and other services for towns and cities.
 Controversy arose soon after when Wells refused to resign his position as mayor, citing reasons such as higher costs for a by-election or a lack of legislation against it.
 Many believed a conflict-of-interest would result, and that Wells would not be objective in his decisions.
 Most of the controversy was settled, however, when on February 12, Premier Danny Williams released a statement saying that while he still believed Wells could perform both tasks, he would be delaying Wells' appointment until after he resigned as mayor.

 On February 19, 2008, Wells announced that he would step down from the mayoral position on March 3.
 Wells was attempting to delay his departure long enough so the city of St. John's would not have to run a by-election that Wells claimed would cost the city $400,000.

 On March 3, 2008, Wells became head of the Public Utilities Board.
 He was suspended from this position in 2017 as a result of criticisms against the St. John's City Council sent from his government email.
 The investigation into his conduct was dropped soon after when Wells resigned to run for mayor again in the 2017 municipal election.